10 Films to Watch on Valentine’s Day If You’re Single

 Perfect for you if… you believe that all relationships are doomed.

-6 Years is yet another romantic drama on our list about an idyllic relationship turning bad.
-This time the two lovers are teenagers (Taissa Farmiga and Ben Rosenfeld) who grow up together and begin dating in school.
+6 Years is yet another romantic drama about an idyllic relationship gone wrong.
+This time, the two lovers are former classmates (played by Taissa Farmiga and Ben Rosenfeld) who grew up together and began dating in high school.

 As one of them nears college graduation, the two start to grow apart.
 But when you spend that many years together, it becomes difficult to figure out who you are without the other.
-Watch this relationship turn violent and the two characters face the inevitable end of their romance.
+Watch this relationship turn dark as the two characters face the inevitable end of their romance.

-Perfect for you if… you’re up for something a little more scandalous.
+Perfect for you if… you’re looking for something about the transactional world of money-for-love.

 There’s nothing wrong with watching romantic movies on Valentine’s Day.
-Especially if you’re in a relationship or longing to be in one.
-However, more and more people find themselves looking for something a little different, especially if they’re happily single.
+However, more and more people find themselves looking for something a little different.
+And that’s especially if you’re happily single (or self-partnered).